My Approach to Helping

 More Info About My Practice

-I accept most insurance plans on an out-of-network basis, and am in-network for Penn Behavioral Health and Aetna Student Health.
+I accept most insurance plans on an out-of-network basis, and am in-network for Penn Behavioral Health and will bill Aetna Student Health directly on an out-of-network basis.
 When appropriate, I also make use of a sliding fee scale.

 My View on the Purpose of Psychotherapy